luetge/TileDB/test/benchmarking/README.md

     $ cd TileDB/test/benchmarking
     $ ./benchmark.py
     ```

-The Python script is just a harness for executing the benchmark program, which uses the C++ API.
+The Python script is just a harness for building and executing the benchmark programs, which uses the C++ API.

+By default the benchmark programs will be linked against the TileDB library in the `TileDB/dist` directory (from step 1 above), so make sure you have a release version installed there.

 ## Adding benchmarks